 A strong OKR process starts with the CEO, the person responsible for setting the direction of the company.
 Not only to develop yearly and quarterly Objectives, but to be the chief advocate of the company mission, vision, and values.
 Objectives translate strategy into organizational priorities.

 Company Objectives provide context and direction for employees to align their efforts with team and organizational goals in both the short and long term.
 Every company leader must help employees connect their work to the deeper purpose, and make sure the entire company is informed, aligned, and inspired to focus on what matters most.

 We recommend that top leadership set company Objectives first, followed by nested department-level Objectives that support the level above, and then allow team members to align their individual Objectives with the department and company Objectives.
 Gallup research shows employees who strongly agree that they can link their goals to the organization’s goals are 3.5 times more likely to be engaged.

 Can you name your companies top three priorities?
 Turns out, only 2% of employees can, even though executives predicted 64% would be able to do so.
 One reason for this disparity is that many companies set way too many company Objectives, making it hard for employees to keep track.
 Morten Hansen, Berkeley management professor and author of Great at Work, shows that high performing individuals and companies “do less and then obsess.”

 In other words, business tasks should be reduced to the fewest possible metrics, the fewest goals, the fewest steps, the fewest pieces.
 Employees and organizations who choose a few key priorities and channel their effort into doing exceptional work in those areas greatly outperform those who overextend themselves.
-CEO’s are encouraged to set and prioritize a limited 3 to 5 company Objectives.
+CEO’s are encouraged to set and prioritize a limited 3 to 5 key priorities and company Objectives.

 Research from famed professors Richard Ryan and Edward Deci shows the key to intrinsic motivation is autonomy, mastery, relatedness and purpose.
 Company Objectives are important because they provide context, which also creates a more visible line of sight to the overall purpose that drives people’s work.
 Three strategic company Objectives is all it takes.